oxarbitrage/bitshares-es-wrapper/README.md

+ATTENTION: This wrapper was merged into https://github.com/oxarbitrage/bitshares-explorer-api Development will continue there.

 # Bitshares ElasticSearch Wrapper

 Wrapper for final user applications to interact with account data from the bitshares blockchain stored by  `bitshares-core` with `elasticsearch-plugin` running.